DevExpress-Examples/aspxgridview-create-hyperlink-column-whose-url-depends-on-several-column-values/Readme.md

 </dx:GridViewDataHyperLinkColumn>
 ```

-Additionally, you can define the [HyperLinkProperties.NavigateUrlFormatString](https://docs.devexpress.com/AspNet/DevExpress.Web.HyperLinkProperties.NavigateUrlFormatString) property to add additional text to the complete URL:
+You can define the [HyperLinkProperties.NavigateUrlFormatString](https://docs.devexpress.com/AspNet/DevExpress.Web.HyperLinkProperties.NavigateUrlFormatString) property to add additional text to the complete URL:

 ```aspx